-VTE can affect men and women of all ages, races and ethnicities.
-People at the highest risk, like those with cancer, having surgery, or with major trauma like fractures or immobilization, should ask about getting prevention treatments.
-Hospitalization for any reason increases the risk, so people in the hospital should ask about prevention.
+Venous thromboembolism (VTE) can affect men and women of all ages, races and ethnicities.
+People at the highest risk include those with cancer, having surgery or anyone with major trauma such as fractures or immobilization.
+They should ask about getting prevention treatments.
+Hospitalization for any reason increases the risk, so people in the hospital should ask about VTE prevention.

 - Lower-extremity paralysis due to spinal cord injury

 - Fracture of the pelvis, hip or long bones

 - Infections, such as the virus that causes COVID-19

 - Multiple trauma

 - Cancer — People with cancer are more likely to be hospitalized and have surgery which leads to immobility.
 Cancers of the pancreas, lung, ovary, stomach, lymphoma and adenocarcinoma (cancers that start in glandular tissues) of unknown origin are associated with the highest incidence of a life-threatening blood clot.